PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/activex/atl-control/_index.md

 tags:
   - COM
   - ATL
-parent: ATL
 ---
 Here's the COM map for an ATL control generated in VS '22.
-This is the closest thing you'll find to an [ActiveX](/notes/computer/microsoft/com/atl/atl-control/activex) control today.
-It implements [IOleObject](https://learn.microsoft.com/en-us/windows/win32/api/oleidl/nn-oleidl-ioleobject), so technically it's also an [[OLE custom control]].
+This is the closest thing you'll find to an ActiveX control today.
+It implements [IOleObject](https://learn.microsoft.com/en-us/windows/win32/api/oleidl/nn-oleidl-ioleobject), so technically it's also an [OLE custom control](/notes/computer/microsoft/com/activex/ole-custom-control).

 BEGIN_COM_MAP(CATLControl)
 	COM_INTERFACE_ENTRY(IATLControl)